-I think that says it all.
 We aren’t born with emotional control and regulation.
 We’re born knowing how to cry – and cry loudly – to get what we need.
 Children who aren’t yet proficient in using their words to explain their feelings are going to have tantrums.

-Children don’t know that they’re upset because they’re hungry or overwhelmed.
+Children don’t know they’re upset because they’re hungry or overwhelmed.
 They only know they feel bad and they only know how to communicate that through a show of tears and anger.

-To help children learn to express themselves in a more productive way, reflect their feelings back to them by saying, “You feel angry because . . .” (if you know why) or “You feel badly and don’t know why.”
+To help children learn to express themselves in a more productive way, reflect their feelings back to them by saying, “You feel angry because . . .” (if you know why) or “You feel bad and don’t know why.”

-Understand that your children aren’t going to cooperate without threats or punishment (which should both be avoided) until they feel better.
+If you’re trying to implement gentle discipline please understand that your children aren’t going to cooperate without threats or punishment (which should both be avoided) until they feel better.
 And that makes sense.
 The natural, biological response is to fix what’s wrong before moving forward.
 We, as adults, have learned to ignore that when necessary (sometimes to our detriment, however) or fix it quickly when needed.